Childhood and Education Journey of Leonardo DiCaprio in Timeline

 1998: Sued Playgirl magazine

-In 1998, Leonardo DiCaprio sued Playgirl magazine over their plans to publish a fully nude picture of him.
+In 1998, Leonardo DiCaprio sued Playgirl magazine over plans to publish a fully nude picture of him.

 2000: Chaired the national Earth Day celebration

-2000: DiCaprio reflects on Titanic phenomenon
+2000: DiCaprio comments on Titanic fame

-May 2009: Raised money for Millvina Dean
+May 2009: Joined campaign to raise money for Millvina Dean

-2009: Bought Blackadore Caye island
+2009: Bought an island off mainland Belize

-2013: Organized "11th Hour" benefit auction
+2013: Organized a benefit fine art auction

 In 2013, Leonardo DiCaprio organized a benefit fine art auction, "11th Hour", which raised nearly $38.8 million for his foundation.

-2014: Purchased Dinah Shore residence
+2014: Purchased the original Dinah Shore residence

 In 2014, Leonardo DiCaprio purchased the original Dinah Shore residence designed by architect Donald Wexler in Palm Springs, California.